Randomized Block Low-Rank Matrix Compression by Tagging: Preliminaries

-This manuscript focuses on the randomized compression of $N \times N$ matrices $\ma$ that admit a \textit{block low-rank (BLR)} format.
-BLR matrices are tessellated into $b$ row and $b$ column blocks according to a ``flat'' (vs. hierarchical) rank structure.
-An example of a BLR matrix is illustrated in \fref{fig:BLR2}.
+We focus on the randomized compression of $N \times N$ matrices $\ma$ admitting a \textit{block low-rank (BLR)} format.
+BLR matrices are tessellated into $b$ row and $b$ column blocks according to a flat (vs. hierarchical) rank structure.
+An example of a BLR matrix is illustrated in Fig.~\ref{fig:blr2}.

-Typically, a strong admissibility condition is assumed for BLR matrices, as opposed to weak admissibility where every off-diagonal block is treated as low-rank, since the asymptotic complexity is the same as it is with a weak admissibility condition for flat formats \cite{ashcraft2021}.
-Under a strong admissibility condition, the matrix blocks that correspond to the $ \leq 3^d$ neighbors of a given box in a $d$-dimensional geometry are also treated as full rank.
+Usually, strong admissibility is assumed for BLR matrices, as opposed to weak admissibility where every off-diagonal block is treated as low-rank (Fig.~\ref{fig:intro_fiat_vs_hierarchical}(b)), since the asymptotic complexity is the same as weak admissibility in flat formats \cite{ashcraft2021}.
+Under a strong admissibility condition, the matrix blocks that correspond to the neighbors of a given box are also treated densely, i.e. not as low-rank (see Remark~\ref{remark:blradm}).
+To determine the neighbors of a given block, the problem geometry is subdivided until each box (corresponding to a matrix block) reaches the desired cardinality \cite{George1973, Gilbert1986, ho2012fast, minden2017recursive}.
+The neighbors of a given matrix block are the blocks whose corresponding boxes share a boundary with the given box, including itself, for a total of up to $3^d$ neighbors in a $d$-dimensional geometry.
+For example, in Fig.~\ref{fig:blr2}, the neighbor set of box 3 (outlined in magenta in the quasi-1D geometry) is given by $\mathcal{N}_3 = \{2,3,4\}$ (in blue).
+The reader is referred to \cite{bebendorf2008hierarchical, hackbusch2015, 2005_martinsson_fastdirect, Mary2017} for more detailed treatments of rank-structured matrix admissibility, including geometry-oblivious notions of admissibility as in \cite{yu2017geometry}.